Noel Thomas (politician): Independent Ireland

 In March 2024, Thomas resigned from Fianna Fáil, announcing he would contest the upcoming local elections as an independent.
 He said that Ireland's main political parties, including Fianna Fáil, Fine Gael, Sinn Féin, and the Greens, had become "very detached from the ordinary people".
-Thomas linked his departure partly to disciplinary action taken against him by Fianna Fáil following his criticism of plans to house asylum seekers in Oughterard, where the Lake House Hotel was later damaged in an arson attack.
-Thomas said he had not been contacted directly by the party before hearing of the disciplinary process through the media.
+Thomas linked his departure partly to the disciplinary action which followed his comments on the Ross Lake House Hotel.
+Thomas said he had not been contacted directly by the party, hearing of the disciplinary process through the media.
 He claimed he had condemned the arson repeatedly and said he was unfairly targeted over comments he made, including his reference to "the inn being full", which he claimed was taken out of context.
 He argued that Ireland's accommodation shortages were caused by what he described as "reckless open border policies", a claim challenged by RTÉ host Bryan Dobson, who pointed out that resistance to housing asylum seekers, including arson and blockades, had contributed to the shortage.
 Thomas denied fuelling fear and said he believed in helping those in need, but insisted the Government must manage the situation "responsibly" to avoid people sleeping rough.
 In May 2024, Thomas was escorted away from Garda Commissioner Drew Harris during the official opening of An Spidéal Garda Station.
 Thomas approached the Commissioner while he was speaking to the media, demanding to discuss the previous Garda raid on his home.
 The incident occurred publicly and was witnessed by reporters, including Galway Bay FM's Sarah Slevin, who later spoke with both Harris and Thomas about the exchange.

-In June 2024, Thomas ran for Independent Ireland in the local elections, topping the poll in the Connemara South local electoral area.
+In June 2024, Thomas ran for Independent Ireland in the 2024 Galway County Council election, topping the poll in the Connemara South local electoral area.
 His former Fianna Fáil colleague Seamus Walsh also retained his seat in Connemara North under the same party banner.
-Later that year, Thomas was selected as Independent Ireland’s general election candidate for Galway West, declaring that successive governments had neglected the region and calling for a "reset" in policy.

-On 29 November 2024, Thomas's father, Noel Thomas Sr, died on polling day during the 2024 Irish general election, in which Noel Jr contested in Galway West.
+Later that year, Thomas was selected as Independent Ireland's general election candidate for Galway West, declaring that successive governments had neglected the region and calling for a "reset" in policy.
+On 29 November 2024, Thomas's father, Noel Thomas Sr, died on polling day during the 2024 general election, which Noel Jr contested in Galway West.
 Independent Ireland issued a statement expressing condolences to Thomas and his family, describing Noel Thomas Sr. as a respected member of the community who would be "sadly missed".
-Noel Jr narrowly missed out on a seat with 9.4% of first-preference votes.
+Noel Jr received 9.4% of first-preference votes but was not elected.